mans2singh/flink-hello-world/README.md

 These examples are based Flink version 0.9.1.

-## Steps involved in a creating a Flink application
+## Steps involved in a creating a Flink application (from Flink Documentation)

 1. Create an ExecutionEnvironment
 2. Initialize input data